mvolkmann/blog/src/astro.md

 ## MDX

 The MDX extension enables using components inside Markdown files.
+The components can be implemented in any of the supported frameworks.
+These can add interactivity to what would otherwise be static content.

-To install this in an Astro project, enter `npx astro add mdx`.
+To install the MDX extension in an Astro project, enter `npx astro add mdx`.

 If VS Code is being used, install the {% aTargetBlank "https://marketplace.visualstudio.com/items?itemName=unifiedjs.vscode-mdx",